wblakecannon/terraform-jupyter/README.md

 # terraform-jupyter
-Automated Jupyter notebook deployment in AWS using Terraform.
-This code assumes you're using a pretty vanilla AWS account. i.e. default VPCs, subnets, etc.
+Automated Jupyter notebook deployment in AWS using [Terraform](https://www.terraform.io).

+This guide assumes you have some basic knowledge of AWS, have an AWS account, have a shared credentials file, etc. This code also assumes you're using a pretty vanilla AWS account. i.e. default VPCs, subnets, etc. However, no Terraform knowledge is required to get up and running.
+If you want to learn more about Terraform, I **highly** recommend buying [Terraform Up and Running](https://www.amazon.com/Terraform-Running-Writing-Infrastructure-Code/dp/1492046906/ref=sr_1_1?keywords=terraform+up+and+running&qid=1571417701&sr=8-1) by Yevgeniy Brikman.

 ## What this Terraform script does
 This Terraform will do the following automatically:

 1. Creates a key-pair and put it in your working directory.